genehynson/mqtt-nifi-influxdb-example/README.md

 Each of the MQTT clients are configured to send different data types to the brokers.
 One is sending Line Protcol, another is sending JSON, and the third is sending a simple string.
 The three process groups in NiFi are configured to accept a specific data type.
 This demonstrates that we can handle these various input types and convert them all to Line Protocol before sending the data to InfluxDB.

+You can send your own MQTT messages from your local MQTT client (e.g. MQTTBox).
+Connect to the Mosquitto broker with `tcp://mosquitto1:1883` and publish to topic `/1/lp` with body `mqtt,mytag=tagvalue myfield="fieldvalue"`.
+You should see these messages written to your InfluxDB instance in the bucket you previously specified.
+Likewise, NiFi is subscribed to topics `/2/json` and `/2/string` on MQTT broker `tcp://mosquitto2:1883`.

 ### What's in this repo
 - Dockerfile.nifi: a dockerfile that is based on the Apache NiFi image bundled with the InfluxData processor plugin.
 - Dockerfile.nifipoc: a dockerfile that contains the `nifi.bash` script to configure NiFi to communicate with our MQTT brokers